OSU-BMBL/MEGA/README.md

 ### Data format

 1. **Abundance matrix**: A CSV matrix.
 The first column represents the species IDs or official NCBI taxonomy names.
-The first row represents the sample names. pyMEGA will automatically try to convert the species name to IDs when needed.
+The first row represents the sample names.
+MEGA will automatically try to convert the species name to IDs when needed.

 ![](./img/input_abundance.png)

 2. **Sample labels**: A CSV matrix with a header row.
 The first column represents the species IDs or official NCBI taxonomy names.
-The first row represents the sample names. pyMEGA will automatically try to convert the species name to IDs when needed.
+The first row represents the sample names.
+MEGA will automatically try to convert the species name to IDs when needed.

 ![](./img/input_metadata.png)